 On Monday 7th November 1938 Mr W. D. Lewis Evans sadly passed away from heart failure at his home in Sketty, Swansea.

-In December 1938, at an annual dance held at the Drill Hall, Abertillery, it was suggested by the association that they were looking for a place as a new club, a place that they could have as their own to hold functions.
-They had in the past been holding meetings and functions in various places such as the county school building, the Bush Hotel, the Waverley Hotel, Abertillery, The Market Hall and the Drill Hall, Abertillery.
+In December 1938, at an annual dance held at the Drill Hall, Abertillery it was suggested by the association that they were looking for a place as a new club, a place that they could have as their own to hold functions.
+They had in the past been holding meetings and functions in various places such as the Abertillery County School building, the Bush Hotel, the Waverley Hotel, Abertillery, the Market Hall and the Drill Hall, Abertillery.
 The association wanted a place, a club that they could call their own.

 In the late 1940’s the Old Tyleryan’s Association acquired a building as to use as a club, they took the premises on Somerset Street that was originally Preece’s Billiard Hall.
 Throughout the winter of 1946 the building was renovated by the members of the association with all work done on a voluntary basis.

 The Official Opening of the Old Tyleryans Club.